 Outcome Of The Battle

 In the end, King Sudas emerged victorious in the Battle of Ten Kings.
-His enemies were defeated, and their forces were scattered and demoralized.
+His enemies were defeated, and their forces were scattered and demoralised.
 The Bharata tribe solidified its dominance in the region, while the defeated kings were forced to acknowledge King Sudas’s authority.

 - The victory in the Battle of Ten Kings cemented King Sudas’s reputation as a powerful and skilled warrior.